Careers Education, Information, Advice and Guidance

 SLT Strategic Lead Mr M White & AAB Lead Mrs J Vincent.

 All year 11 students receive a 1:1 guidance interview by a level 6 qualified practitioner.
 Also year 9, 10 and 11 students receive group sessions.

 Vulnerable students are identified in year 10 and receive additional support from the local authority, YPSS

-All local colleges and post 16 providers, including apprenticeship providers, are invited in to speak to year 10 and 11 as a whole.
-These organisations are also invited in for academic career days and events to speak to parents
+All local colleges and post 16 providers, including apprenticeship providers, are invited to speak to year 10 and 11 as a whole.
+These organisations are also invited for academic career days and events to speak to parents

 We work closely with the National Collaborative Outreach Programme delivering information and guidance opportunities for students in year 9, 10 and 11 around the AimHighER objective.